 Slice the oranges fairly thin, and then cut those thin slices across the diameter of the slices.
 Transfer these slices into a bowl along with four cups of filtered water.
 Cover the bowl and let sit in the refrigerator for about 24 hours.

 To finish making this marmalade, pour the soaked oranges into a non-reactive pot, and cook uncovered for a half hour on medium to medium high heat, depending on the pot you use.
-After that half hour, add in two to three cups of sugar, depending on the sweetness of your oranges.
-Cook for another thirty minutes, stirring here and there.
+After that half hour, add in two to three cups of sugar, depending on the sweetness of your oranges and cook for another thirty minutes, stirring here and there.
+Right when I turn off the heat I stir in about a tablespoon of lemon juice, real citric acid not the black mold lab made stuff in jams and jellies and everything else nowadays.
 At this point the marmalade is done.
 It can be canned, or just kept in the refrigerator.
 I have made this with a mix of citrus fruits, like Meyer’s lemon and pink grapefruit.
 You could add in vanilla, or other fruits as well.
 The batch I made before this one was a pink grapefruit and Golden Berry marmalade.
 I use marmalade to sweeten my chamomile tea, have it on cottage cheese and yogurt, or use it in savory dishes to make sweet sauces for shrimp, scallops and lamb.
 Oh yeah, and you could put it on toast, sourdough of course!

 “When I get sour oranges I make marmalade from the peels, if they are organic.
 Shred, soak, cook slowly simmering in water for about an hour before adding sugar, and letting that simmer without boiling until it thickens a little.
 When it’s cool it thickens more.
 The peels are rich in anti-inflammatory chemicals, more than the juice, and the marmalade is a good way to get sugar with the cottage cheese or parmesan.“ -Ray Peat